Phil Martelli

-Philip Martelli Sr. (born August 31, 1954) is an American college basketball coach, currently the associate head coach for the Michigan Wolverines and the former head coach of the St. Joseph's Hawks.
-He led Saint Joseph's to seven NCAA Tournaments and six NIT appearances in 24 seasons as head coach.
+Philip Martelli Sr. (born August 31, 1954) is an American college basketball coach, who was recently the associate head coach for the Michigan Wolverines.

+As the former head coach of the St. Joseph's Hawks, he led Saint Joseph's to seven NCAA Tournaments and six National Invitation Tournament appearances in 24 seasons as head coach.

+Early life

+Martelli was born on August 31, 1954, in Media, Pennsylvania.
+He attended high school at St. Joseph's Prep in Philadelphia, graduating in 1972.
+He played basketball on the 1970-71 team that won the Catholic League title under coach Eddie Burke.
+In 2023, he was inducted into the inaugural class of the school's Hall of Excellence.

 Playing career

 Martelli was a point guard for Widener University.
-As point guard, he was part of the NCAA Division III tournament teams in 1974-75 and 1975–76, and set the school's single season and career assist marks.
+As point guard, he was part of the NCAA Division III tournament teams in 1974-75 and 1975–76, and held the school's single season and career assist marks (421) at the time he graduated.
+He still ranks third in overall assists as of 2022.

 Coaching career

+Bishop Kenrick High School

+After graduating from Widener, Martelli became an assistant coach for Widener (1976-77).
+The following season he became the head coach at Bishop Kenrick High School in Norristown, Pennsylvania.
+Future Basketball Hall of Fame coach Geno Auriemma was an assistant on Martelli's coaching staff for six years.
+He continues doing charitable work in the Norristown community, decades after his high school coaching days ended there.